BTCallahan/super-ds9/README.md

         v.
 Life Support:

             If life support goes offline for several turns, crew will begin to die.

+        iii.
+Starbases:

+            Ships are able to dock with friendly starbases.
+In addition to crewed starbases, there are also automated non-dockable defense platforms.

+        iv: Instant Warp Travel:

+            Warping is not instant, and selecting a higher warp speed will allow for faster travel, however this will consume more energy.

+        v.
+Life Support:

+            If life support goes offline for several turns, crew will begin to die.

+        vi.
+Long Range Scans:

+            In order to determin if a system contains hostile ships or stations, you must be in range of your ship's scanner.

 2. User Interface Basics